 12 PM the second Tuesday of each month, September – May

-Join us during the lunch hour for a 45-minute program on a different topic each month.
-Bring a lunch and we will supply cookies and coffee.
-Registration is recommended and admission is $5 for adults, $3 for Museum Members.
+Join us virtually or in-person during the lunch hour for a 45-minute program on a different topic each month.
+Registration is recommended and admission is $5 for adults, FREE for Museum Members.